Graduate Programs in the Mathematical Sciences:

 The Department of Mathematical Sciences offers a Doctor of Philosophy degree in Mathematical Sciences with four different core-course choices.
-The requirements for the degree is described in the latest Graduate catalog.
+The requirements for the degree are described in the latest Graduate catalog.
 This document is to give you some additional information on our doctoral program in mathematical sciences.

-Students who enter the doctoral program with a master's degree, or with a very strong undergraduate background, may be able to complete the doctoral program in 4 years of full-time study.
+Students who enter the doctoral program with a master's degree or with a very strong undergraduate background may be able to complete the doctoral program in 4 years of full-time study.
 This cannot be guaranteed, since it depends crucially on the student's progress in research and in writing a dissertation.
-Extended time schedules may be designed for part-time students.

 The design of our doctoral program recognizes the need for new Ph.D. recipients to be exposed to mathematics in non-academic settings by requiring that all doctoral students complete the Applications Involvement Component (AIC) of our Ph.D. degree.